Why Your Claude Code Configuration Matters More Than Your Model Choice

 The configuration hierarchy enables all of this.
 You're not picking a model.
 You're picking an approach to governance that scales with your team.

-In Part 2, we'll take this hierarchy and turn it into actual CLAUDE.md files and settings.json configurations that your team can use starting today.
-We'll show the exact structure, what goes where, and why.
+In Part 2, we'll take this hierarchy and turn it into actual CLAUDE.md files and settings.json configurations your team can use starting today.
+The exact structure.
+What goes where.
+Why.

 Series Navigation